 The Environmental Value Added corresponds to the economic value that is created by a level of eco-efficiency that is above the benchmark's level.
-The Environmental Value Added measures therefore, analogous to Economic Value Added (Stewart 1991), the economic Calculating Environmental value of an eco-sur-efficiency.
-The Environmental Value Added is determined in four steps (see Figure 2).
+The Environmental Value Added measures therefore, analogous to Economic Value Added (Stewart 1991), the economic value of an eco-sur-efficiency.